ibm-cloud-docs/vmware-service/tutorials/vcda-creating-dr-config.md

 {{site.data.content.vms-deprecated-note}}

-When you install VMware Cloud Director Availability (VCDA) on a {{site.data.keyword.vcf-aas-full}} instance, you can create a disaster recovery configuration.
+When you install VMware Cloud Director Availability (VCDA) on an {{site.data.keyword.vmware-service_notm}} instance, you can create a disaster recovery configuration.
 Using the VCDA service, you can replicate the primary production workload environment over to a failover environment during an unplanned service interruption.
 When the interruption resolves, the workload moves back to the primary environment.
-Find out how to use {{site.data.keyword.vcf-aas}} with VCDA to create a disaster recovery configuration in the following video.
+Find out how to use {{site.data.keyword.vcf-aas-full}} with VCDA to create a disaster recovery configuration in the following video.

 ![Create a disaster recovery configuration](https://www.kaltura.com/p/1773841/sp/177384100/embedIframeJs/uiconf_id/27941801/partner_id/1773841?iframeembed=true&entry_id=1_0xgcli85){: video output="iframe" data-script="none" id="mediacenterplayer" frameborder="0" width="560" height="315" allowfullscreen webkitallowfullscreen mozAllowFullScreen}.